Fungus Gnats on Cast Iron Plant: The Pest That Reveals Hidden Overwatering

 - Add 30–40% perlite to the potting mix to ensure it dries adequately between waterings

-- If fungus gnats are a persistent problem in a specific location, the watering schedule is almost certainly too frequent
+- If fungus gnats are a persistent problem in a specific spot, treat it as a sign the watering schedule there is almost certainly too frequent

 Quick Summary